openshift/installer/upi/vsphere/README.md

 5. Ensure that you have you AWS profile set and a region specified.
 The installation will use create AWS route53 resources for routing to the OpenShift cluster.

 6. Run `terraform apply -auto-approve`.
-This will create the OpenShift cluster
+This will reserve IP addresses for the VMs.

 7. Run `openshift-install upi bootstrap-complete`.
 Wait for the bootstrapping to complete.